 Amended Notice of Funding Opportunity

 On Dec.
-20, 2022, FEMA released the Notice of Funding Opportunity (NOFO) making available $50 million for the new Safeguarding Tomorrow through Ongoing Risk Mitigation Revolving Loan Fund (Safeguarding Tomorrow RLF) program.
+20, 2022, FEMA released the Notice of Funding Opportunity (NOFO) making available $50 million for the new Safeguarding Tomorrow RLF program.

 On Jan.
-27, 2023, FEMA amended its NOFO to incorporate changes made to the STORM Act.
-These changes expand eligibility to territories and certain federally recognized tribes.
-Visit the Eligibility section for more information.
+27, 2023, FEMA amended its NOFO to incorporate changes made to the STORM Act, including expanded eligibility to territories and certain federally recognized tribes.
+Learn more.

 - FEMA will not limit or restrict project types beyond the limitations in statute

 - Loans may be used as a non-federal cost match for another HMA grant application.

 - FEMA will not require entities to submit a benefit-cost analysis.